 Our efforts built on decades of leadership from disabled people.
 But how was it growing up disabled 40 or 50 years ago, or acquiring disability as an adult?
 How has Aotearoa changed?
 How has it not?
 What unplanned moments would shape the lives of the visionary disabled people who dedicated themselves to making inclusion the norm?

-Once each Q&A has taken place the interview will be published on the biography pages of this website and Imagine Better's social media channels, for you to use and enjoy.
-The day after each interview airs, it will be replayed on Wellington Access Radio 106.1FM at 4pm.
+The interviews are available on the biography pages of the campaign pages on this website and shared on Imagine Better's social media channels, for you to use and enjoy.
+The day after each interview aired, it was replayed on Wellington Access Radio 106.1FM at 4pm.

 Generations of change is proudly developed and funded by Imagine Better.
 You can also listen to the series through Wellington Access Radio.
 It features song Siva by Joom.
 Generations of Change was edited by Juliana Machado with visual direction by Benjamin Brooking.
 Produced by Áine Kelly-Costello.